hkbuttar/matchstate/data/README.md

 This file documents exactly what was downloaded, from where, and — most importantly — the hard coverage limits of each source.
-These constraints shape what every later step can and can't claim; they are not bugs to "fix" later.
+These constraints shape what every model built on top of this data can and can't claim; they are not bugs to "fix" later.

 All raw data lives under `data/raw/` and is gitignored (large, re-downloadable, and in StatsBomb's case licensed for non-redistribution —